phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

 ![Arduino GND](/images/arduino-block/lesson-12/arduino_ground.jpg)

-8) Take a jumper wire and plug one end to the same column as the red pin of the rgb and the other end into pin 9 of the Arduino.
+8) Take a jumper wire and plug one end to the same column as the red pin of the RGB LED and the other end into pin 9 of the Arduino.

 ![RED RGB LED](/images/arduino-block/lesson-12/red_pin_rgb.jpg)

-9) Take a jumper wire and plug one end to the same column as the green pin of the rgb and the other end into pin 10 of the Arduino.
+9) Take a jumper wire and plug one end to the same column as the green pin of the RGB LED and the other end into pin 10 of the Arduino.

 ![GREEN RGB LED](/images/arduino-block/lesson-12/green_pin_rgb.jpg)

-10) Take a jumper wire and plug one end to the same column as the blue pin of the rgb and the other end into pin 11 of the Arduino.
+10) Take a jumper wire and plug one end to the same column as the blue pin of the RGB LED and the other end into pin 11 of the Arduino.

 ![BLUE RGB LED](/images/arduino-block/lesson-12/blue_pin_rgb.jpg)